tensorflow/swift/docs/AutomaticDifferentiation.md

 }
 ```

-### Making functions differentiable
+### When is a function differentiable?

-Once we have differentiable types, we can then define functions over these
+Once we have types that support differentiation, we can then define arbitrary
-types.
-Because we are aiming for an open and extensible system, we made the
+functions over these types.
+Because we are aiming for an open and extensible
-compiler agnostic of the actual operations - it does not have special knowledge
+system, we made the compiler agnostic of the actual operations - it does not
-of numeric standard library functions or distinguish between primitive operators
+have special knowledge of numeric standard library functions or distinguish
-and other functions.
-We recursively determine a function's differentiability
+between primitive operators and other functions.
+We recursively determine a
-based on:
+function's differentiability based on:

 *   its type signature: whether inputs and the output conform to
     `RealTensorRepresentable`
+*   its visibility: if the function body is not visible by the Swift compiler
+    (e.g. a C function or an argument which is a closure), then it is not
+    differentiable
 *   its data flow: whether all instructions and function calls are
     differentiable along the data flow to be differentiated

+Since the rule is recursively defined, it needs a base case, so that the
+compiler will stop looking into function calls and determine the
+differentiability.
+Functions representing such base cases are often referred to
-To make the base case for this rule, we introduce the `@differentiable`
+in AD as "primitives".
+For that, we introduce the `@differentiable` attribute.
-attribute.
-Users can use this attribute to make any function (primitive or
+Users can use `@differentiable` to give any function _guaranteed
-composite) differentiable.
+differentiability_.
 The attribute has a few associated arguments:

 *   the differentiation mode (currently only `reverse` is supported)
 *   the primal (optional, and should be specified if the adjoint requires checkpoints)